 The Beneficial Weeds You Want In Your Garden

 It’s time we changed how we look at gardening.
 With the Royal Horticultural Society (RHS) no longer classing slugs and snails as pests – instead urging people to consider these creatures as an important part of the garden ecosystem – it’s high time we did the same with weeds.

 It was Ian Emberson who wrote the words “A weed is a flower in the wrong place, a flower is a weed in the right place”.
-Instead of waging war on the flowers in the wrong place, let’s change how we look at them.
+So, instead of waging war on the flowers in the wrong place, let’s change how we look at them.
 Many weeds after all are beneficial to the environment, our gardens, and wildlife.
 Surprisingly, many weeds are edible too.

+The Beneficial Weeds You Want In Your Garden